wp-plugins/contact-us-page-contact-people/readme.txt

 = When can I use this plugin? =

-On WordPress  – with any theme.
+On WordPress  â€“ with any theme.

 == Changelog ==

+= 1.1.2.2 - 2013/10/29 =
+* Tweak - Update a3rev Plugin Framework.
+* Fix - Updated Delete Profile URL, was preventing deletion of a profile.

 = 1.1.2.1 - 2013/10/11 =
-* Fixes:
-	* Shortcode with " character not rendering on front end.
+* Fix - Shortcode with " character not rendering on front end.
 Added array_map( array( $this, 'admin_stripslashes' ) , $current_settings )

 = 1.1.2 - 2013/10/10 =
-* Tweaks:
-	* a3rev logo image now resizes to the size of the yellow sidebar in tablets and mobiles.
+* Tweak - a3rev logo image now resizes to the size of the yellow sidebar in tablets and mobiles.
-* Fixes:
-	* App interface Radio switches not working properly on Android platform, replace removeProp() with removeAttr() function script
+* Fix - App interface Radio switches not working properly on Android platform, replace removeProp() with removeAttr() function script

 = 1.1.1 - 2013/10/09 =
-* Features :
-	* Upgraded the plugin to the newly developed a3rev admin panel app interface.
+* Feature - Upgraded the plugin to the newly developed a3rev admin panel app interface.
-	* New admin UI features check boxes replaced by switches, some dropdowns replaced by sliders.
+* Feature - New admin UI features check boxes replaced by switches, some dropdowns replaced by sliders.
-	* Added intuitive triggers for settings.
+* Feature - Added intuitive triggers for settings.
 Corresponding settings only show when a feature is activated.
-	* Replaced colour picker with new WordPress 3.6.0 colour picker.
+* Feature - Replaced colour picker with new WordPress 3.6.0 colour picker.
 (Pro Version Feature)
-	* Added choice of 350 Google fonts to the existing 17 websafe fonts in all new single row font editor.
+* Feature - Added choice of 350 Google fonts to the existing 17 websafe fonts in all new single row font editor.
 (Pro Version Feature)
-	* New Border / Button shadow features.
+* Feature - New Border / Button shadow features.
 Create shadow external or internal, set wide of shadow.
 (Pro Version Feature)
-	* New on page instant previews for Fonts editor, create border and shadow style.
+* Feature - New on page instant previews for Fonts editor, create border and shadow style.
 (Pro Version Feature)
-* Tweaks :
-	* Changed Grid View tab name to Profile Cards to more accurately describe what the features on that tab are for.
+* Tweak - Changed Grid View tab name to Profile Cards to more accurately describe what the features on that tab are for.
 (Pro Version Feature)
-	* Complete audit and rewrite of the plugins admin description text for admin panel user interface.
+* Tweak - Complete audit and rewrite of the plugins admin description text for admin panel user interface.
-	* Removed ‘View Docs’ feature in this version until new docs are completed that accurately depict the new admin panel.
+* Tweak - Removed View Docs feature in this version until new docs are completed that accurately depict the new admin panel.
-* Fixed :
-	* Map center marker not showing on first page load.
+* Fix - Map center marker not showing on first page load.
-	* Profiles Map marker not showing on mouse over.
+* Fix - Profiles Map marker not showing on mouse over.

 = 1.1.0 - 2013/09/14 =
-* Fixes :
-	* Use browser protocol http or https on page load fix in v1.0.9 caused sites that use Minify plugins to crash on update.
+* Fix - Use browser protocol http or https on page load fix in v1.0.9 caused sites that use Minify plugins to crash on update.
 Updated style url and script url to fix Minify conflict.
-	* Thanks to Roy Vella (USA) for reporting the issue and the wp-admin and ftp access to his site to find and fix the bug.
+* Credit - Thanks to Roy Vella (USA) for reporting the issue and the wp-admin and ftp access to his site to find and fix the bug.

 = 1.0.9 - 2013/09/06 =
-* Features :
-	* Added 'View Docs' link from the top of each admin panel to that menus section on the plugins docs.
+* Twaek - Added 'View Docs' link from the top of each admin panel to that menus section on the plugins docs.
-* Tweaks :
-	* Added new Contact People Ultimate feature Groups settings to admin panel.
+* Tweak - Added new Contact People Ultimate feature Groups settings to admin panel.
-	* Added new Profile sort arrow icons to Profiles.
+* Tweak - Added new Profile sort arrow icons to Profiles.
-	* Fixed some typos and some minor feature sort on admin panel.
+* Tweak - Fixed some typos and some minor feature sort on admin panel.
-	* Updated plugins Yellow sidebar content to show new Ultimate version features.
+* Tweak - Updated plugins Yellow sidebar content to show new Ultimate version features.
-	* Full plugins docs completed for all 3 plugin versions, Lite, Pro and Ultimate.
+* Tweak - Full plugins docs completed for all 3 plugin versions, Lite, Pro and Ultimate.
-* Fixes :
-	* Harden the plugins CSS output to prevent some theme CSS over-riding the Profile Grid layout settings
+* Tweak - Harden the plugins CSS output to prevent some theme CSS over-riding the Profile Grid layout settings
-	* Plugins admin script and style not loading in Firefox with SSL on admin.
+* Fix - Plugins admin script and style not loading in Firefox with SSL on admin.
 Stripped http// and https// protocols so browser will use the protocol that the page was loaded with.

 = 1.0.8 - 2013/08/28 =
-* Fixes :
-	* Added call wp_enqueue_script('jquery'); from add_action('get_header') to fix Google Map loading issue on some sites.
+* Fix - Added call wp_enqueue_script('jquery'); from add_action('get_header') to fix Google Map loading issue on some sites.
-* Tweak :
-	* Added correct URL for submit translations on plugins description.
+* Fix - Added correct URL for submit translations on plugins description.

 = 1.0.7 - 2013/08/24 =
-* Fixes :
-	* Added script to check if Longitude and latitude have been created for Location address for each profile.
+* Fix - Added script to check if Longitude and latitude have been created for Location address for each profile.
 If no long and Lat found for a profile, its pop-up on Google map does not show on mouse over.
-	* Map not showing in Chrome when any profile has no Location Address.
+* Fix - Map not showing in Chrome when any profile has no Location Address.
 Undefined Long and Lat where causing the map to not show in Google Chrome when mouse over a profile with no address.

 = 1.0.6 - 2013/08/22 =
-* Features :
-	* Added new @media beak points for a superior Grid View display in mobile phone and tablet when viewing in portrait or landscape.
+* Tweak - Added new @media beak points for a superior Grid View display in mobile phone and tablet when viewing in portrait or landscape.
-* Fixes :
-	* Grid View Responsive style not rendering true in IE8 on some themes.
+* Fix - Grid View Responsive style not rendering true in IE8 on some themes.
-	* Changed add_action( 'wp_head', array to add_action( 'get_header', array
+* Fix - Changed add_action( 'wp_head', array to add_action( 'get_header', array
-	* Moved respond-ie.js script so that it loads from the header instead of the footer
+* Fix - Moved respond-ie.js script so that it loads from the header instead of the footer

 = 1.0.5 - 2013/08/16 =
-* Tweaks :
-	* Updated admin panel help text to reflect the new Profile Grid View layout and Profile image style features available in Pro version.
+* Tweak - Updated admin panel help text to reflect the new Profile Grid View layout and Profile image style features available in Pro version.
-* Fixes :
-	* Grid View always displays 1 column - 100% wide in IE7 and IE8.
+* Fix - Grid View always displays 1 column - 100% wide in IE7 and IE8.
 Made required custom .CSS stylesheet tweaks just so dear old IE can render modern responsive styles.

 = 1.0.4 - 2013/08/12 =
-* Tweaks :
-	* Tested for full compatibility with WordPress v3.6.0
+* Tweak - Tested for full compatibility with WordPress v3.6.0
-* Fixes :
-	* Fixed email icon and click here link text no longer show on profile grid when no email address is entered for the profile.
+* Fix - Email icon and click here link text no longer show on profile grid when no email address is entered for the profile.
-	* Fixed script validate email for default contact form.
+* Fix - Script validate email for default contact form.
 Old script conflicted with WordPress 3.6.0 jQuery 1.10.2.
 Conflict caused the popup tools to break.
-	* Added box-sizing:content-box class attribute for compatibility with new WordPress Twenty Thirteen default theme.
+* Fix - Added box-sizing:content-box class attribute for compatibility with new WordPress Twenty Thirteen default theme.

 = 1.0.3 - 2013/07/10 =
-* Features :
-	* Added support for use of special characters in Profile Fields.
+* Tweak - Added support for use of special characters in Profile Fields.
-	* Added support for use of Cyrillic Symbols in Profile Fields.
+* Tweak - Added support for use of Cyrillic Symbols in Profile Fields.
-	* Added support for Chinese Characters in Profile Fields.
+* Tweak - Added support for Chinese Characters in Profile Fields.
-* Fixes :
-	* All profiles lost with input errors.
+* Fix - All profiles lost with input errors.
 Convert save profile in array to save profile in table.
 Upgrade auto converts existing profiles from array to new table.
-	* Google map show correct center of profile address when edit a Profile, before it use Center Address option in Contact Us -> Settings -> Contact Page tab -> Location Map subtab to make it as center for map when edit a Profile.
+* Fix - Google map show correct center of profile address when edit a Profile, before it use Center Address option in Contact Us -> Settings -> Contact Page tab -> Location Map subtab to make it as center for map when edit a Profile.

 = 1.0.2 - 2013/07/08 =
-* Tweaks :
-	* Plugin support URL's updated.
+* Tweak - Plugin support URL's updated.
-	* Pro Version live demo completed.
+* Tweak - Pro Version live demo completed.
-	* Relaunch of Pro Version 7 Day Free Trail.
+* Tweak - Relaunch of Pro Version 7 Day Free Trail.

 = 1.0.1 - 2013/07/01 =
-* Fixes:
+* Tweak - Add link to the Pro Version Live Demo to the plugins Yellow Box on the admin dashboard.
-	* Conflict with Themes that use jQuery Masonry.
+* Fix - Conflict with Themes that use jQuery Masonry.
 Replaced plugins global .masonry class with custom #people_contact_container .mansonry class
-	* Profiles Grid View layout in IE7 and IE8 on themes with JQuery Masonry.
+* Fix - Profiles Grid View layout in IE7 and IE8 on themes with JQuery Masonry.
 Moved style sheet from footer to header and updated browser_body_class() function
-	* Warning: Cannot modify header information when creating or editing profiles.Removed session_start and added add_action('init') Now uses the correct wp_redirect().
+* Fix - Warning: Cannot modify header information when creating or editing profiles.Removed session_start and added add_action('init') Now uses the correct wp_redirect().
-* Tweaks:
-	* Add link to the Pro Version Live Demo to the plugins Yellow Box on the admin dashboard.

 = 1.0.0 - 2013/06/27 =
 * First working release

 == Upgrade Notice ==

+= 1.1.2.2 =
+Upgrade now for 1 important bug fix and upgrades to the a3rev Plugin Framework.

 = 1.1.2.1 =
 !
 Important.
 Urgent shortcode bug fix.
 Please update you plugin now for this fix.